Lusitanian Wars

 The Lusitanian Wars, called Pyrinos Polemos ("the Fiery War") in Greek, were wars of resistance fought by the Lusitanian tribes of Hispania Ulterior against the advancing legions of the Roman Republic from 155 to 139 BC.
 The Lusitanians revolted in 155 BC, and again in 146 BC and were pacified.
-In 154 BC, a long war in Hispania Citerior, known as the Numantine War, was begun by the Celtiberians.
-It lasted until 133 and is an important event in the integration of what would become Portugal into the Roman and Latin-speaking world.
+The wars are important in the integration of what would become Portugal into the Roman and Latin-speaking world.

 Historical context

 And yet the country north of the Tagus, Lusitania, is the greatest of the nations in Hispania, and is the nation against which the Romans waged war for the longest times.